kbeswick/taking-the-plunge-trln2019/index.md

 ???

-The first point I want to make is that everything is numbers to a neural network.
+The first point I want to make is that everything is numbers to a neural network, and all the network is really doing is performing calculations on those numbers.

 So we're making predictions on things like images and text, but first we need to represent these numerically.
 Computers already do this behind the scenes in a lot of cases.